The Magazine, Leicester

 The gateway was constructed between 1400-1410.
 It was probably meant more to impress than to provide a strong defence to attack, for the wide arched entrance had no portcullis.

 The gateway stands three floors high and is made of Dane Hill sandstone.
 Chambers on the ground floor were used to house a porter, his family and servants.
 A huge centre post supports the ceiling, and you can see slots in the timber post that helped support a plastered timber screen that divided the chamber in two.
 On The Newarke side of the gatehouse is an external stair turret.

 There are more chambers on the first floor, possibly also used by the porter.
 In the wall is a stone cupboard, or aumbry.

-The second floor chambers were probably used to house high-status prisoners during the Elizabethan period.
-You can see grafitti left by these prisoners on the walls.
-Later grafitti was carved by prisoners in the Napoleonic ars.
+The second-floor chambers were probably used to house high-status prisoners during the Elizabethan period.
+You can see graffiti left by these prisoners on the walls.
+Later graffiti was carved by prisoners in the Napoleonic Wars.
 One carving shows an officer of that period, with a frilled shirt and pigtail.
 One side passage giving access to the walls has a delicately cared niche that probably held a statue of the Virgin Mary.

 Edward VI closed St Mary's church in 1548, and The Newark precinct became a fashionable residential area for the leading citizens of Leicester.
 The gateway may have been used as a prison during the Tudor period.

 The gateway was originally called simply Newarke Gate.
 In 1642, at the height of the Civil War, the county militia's weapons and gunpowder were moved here from the Guildhall.
 It was this use as an armoury, or magazine, that led to its more popular name of The Magazine.